School Handbook

 Staff members will be stationed to greet and supervise students from 8:15am until 8:30.

-- DO NOT drop off children earlier than 8:15am.
+- Please DO NOT drop off children earlier than 8:00am.

 - Parents must pull forward to the designated drop off area at the north-east end of the parking lot before dropping children off.